alexjlockwood/AndroidDesignPatterns/_posts/2014-12-16-activity-fragment-shared-element-transitions-part3.md

 <!--morestart-->

-A _shared element transition_ determines how the shared views&mdash;also called _hero views_&mdash;are animated between scenes during an Activity or Fragment transition.
+A _shared element transition_ determines how the shared element views&mdash;also called _hero views_&mdash;are animated between scenes during an Activity or Fragment transition.
 In accordance with Google's new [Material Design][MaterialDesignMeaningfulTransitions] language, shared elements add visual continuity as the user switches between application screens, allowing the user to clearly understand where their attention should be focuseda throughout the duration of the transition.
 Beginning with Android Lollipop, shared element transitions can be set programatically by calling the following [`Window`][Window] and [`Fragment`][Fragment] methods:<sup><a href="#footnote1" id="ref1">1</a></sup>

 * `setSharedElementEnterTransition()` - `B`'s shared element transition animates shared views from their starting positions in `A` to their resting positions in `B`.
 * `setSharedElementReturnTransition()` - `B`'s shared element transition animates shared views from their starting positions in `B` to their resting positions in `A`.